Applied Animal Science Program

 Dr. Drew Conroy

 I bring a global perspective to the Thompson School, yet was raised on a dairy farm and later a livestock farm in New Hampshire.
-I am broadly trained in agriculture with 23 years of experience and I am passionate about using ruminant animals to feed the world.
-As a registered professional animal scientist for beef cattle and dairy cattle, I teach food Animal and Dairy Courses, including the well known UNH CREAM course (Cooperative Real Education in Agricultural Management).
-In addition, I frequently lecture on topics ranging from Environmental Conservation and Ecotourism to Anthroplogy and Environmental Law.
+I am broadly trained in agriculture with 28 years of teaching experience and I am passionate about using ruminant animals to feed the world.
+As a registered professional animal scientist for beef cattle and dairy cattle, I teach food Animal and Dairy Courses, including the well-known UNH CREAM course (Cooperative Real Education in Agricultural Management).
+In addition, I frequently guest lecture on topics ranging from Environmental Conservation and Ecotourism to Anthroplogy and Environmental Law.

 As one of the foremost authorities on draft oxen in the United States, I have written 3 books, over 100 articles, produced educational videos and conducted workshops on the subject of ox training, yoking and using oxen in both historic and contemporary settings.
 I have also served as consultant to the movie industry and been an animal wrangler for films such as "The Crucible" and "In Search of the Oregon Trail".

 Finally, I have worked with the cooperative extension on a variety of issues and have conducted extension training in forage crops, livestock and dairy cattle management, youth development and animal traction.
 I have worked with extension agents and farmers in Europe, Asia, Africa and North America.

 Drew's Teaching Specialties:

 My teaching at the Thompson School includes Large Animal Behavior and Handling, Forage and Grassland Management, Dairy Herd Management, CREAM (Cooperative Real Education in AgriculturalManagement), Dairy Selection and Dairy Cattle Diseases, Supervised teaching Experience and The Integrated Agriculture Management Capstone.